nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 That's pretty much it!
 When you launch your worker with a valid bot token you should see your bot come online in an instant, congratulations! ✨

 You probably wonder what's the deal with the tracing dependency.
-I've taken liberty to implement [OpenTracing](https://github.com/opentracing/opentracing-csharp) within all event subscribers, so if your bot stuggles with performance, you can easily analyse it with the addition of e.g. [Jaeger Tracing](https://github.com/jaegertracing/jaeger-client-csharp).
+I've taken liberty to implement [OpenTracing](https://github.com/opentracing/opentracing-csharp) within all event subscribers, so if your bot struggles with performance, you can easily analyse it with the addition of e.g. [Jaeger Tracing](https://github.com/jaegertracing/jaeger-client-csharp).
 If you don't know what that means or don't care about tracing at all, just register the mock tracer as displayed above and it will be happy.

 ### Handling Discord Events

-Now to the actual connveninece feature of this library!
+Now to the actual convenience feature of this library!
 Creating one (or more) class(es) that handle events, like when a guild came online or a message got created.
 Let's wire one up that gets general guild and member change events:

 ```csharp
 [DiscordGuildEventsSubscriber]